skip to Main Content

 Voting is the most broad-based form of engagement we have with companies, providing a channel for feedback to the board and management about investor perceptions of their performance and governance practices.
 BlackRock votes annually at more than 18,000 shareholder meetings, taking a case-by-case approach to the items put to a shareholder vote.
 Our analysis is informed by our internally developed proxy voting guidelines, our pre-vote engagements, research, and the situational factors at a particular company.

 We aim to vote at all shareholder meetings of companies in which our clients are invested.
 In cases where there are significant obstacles to voting, such as share blocking or requirements for a power of attorney, we will review the resolutions to assess the extent of the restrictions on voting against the potential benefits.
 We generally prefer to engage with the company in the first instance where we have concerns and give management time to address the issue.
-We will vote in favor of proposals where we support the approach taken by a company’s management or where we have engaged on matters of concern and anticipate management will address them.
+We will vote in favour of proposals where we support the approach taken by a company’s management or where we have engaged on matters of concern and anticipate management will address them.
 BlackRock will not support management proposals where we believe the board or management may not have adequately acted to advance the interests of long-term investors.
 We ordinarily refrain from abstaining from both management and shareholder proposals, unless abstaining is the valid vote option (in accordance with company by-laws) for not supporting management, there is a lack of disclosure regarding the proposal to be voted, or an abstention is the only way to implement our voting intention.
 In all situations the economic interests of our clients will be paramount.

 Our voting guidelines are intended to help clients and companies understand our thinking on key governance matters.
 They are the benchmark against which we assess a company’s approach to corporate governance and the items on the agenda to be voted on at the shareholder meeting.
 We apply our guidelines pragmatically, taking into account a company’s unique circumstances where relevant.
 We inform voting decisions through research and engage as necessary.
 We review our voting guidelines annually and update them as necessary to reflect changes in market standards, evolving governance practice and insights gained from engagement over the prior year.